anilramnanan/microservicedemo/README.md

 ## Get started

-Each microservice runs as a sepeare service on its own port.
+Each microservice runs as a separate service on its own port.
 To run the service:

 ```bash
 python3 people.py